Russian oil chief Maganov dies in 'fall from hospital window'

 The chairman of Russia's Lukoil oil giant, Ravil Maganov, has died after falling from a hospital window in Moscow, reports say.

+The company confirmed his death but said only that Maganov, 67, had "passed away following a severe illness".

-Maganov, 67, was being treated at the city's Central Clinical Hospital and died from his injuries, sources told Russian media.
+Russian media said he was being treated at Moscow's Central Clinical Hospital and died of his injuries.

-He is the latest of a number of high-profile business executives to die in mysterious circumstances.
+Maganov is the latest of a number of high-profile business executives to die in mysterious circumstances.

+Investigating authorities said they were working at the scene to establish how he died.
+Tass news agency quoted sources saying he had fallen out of a sixth-floor window, adding later that he had taken his own life.
-Shortly after Russia invaded Ukraine, Lukoil called for the war to end.

-Early in March, the Lukoil board called for the conflict in Ukraine to end as soon as possible, expressing its sympathy to victims of "this tragedy".
+Shortly after Russia invaded Ukraine, the Lukoil board called for the conflict to end as soon as possible, expressing its sympathy to victims of "this tragedy".

+Its billionaire president, Vagit Alekperov, resigned in April after the UK imposed sanctions on him in response to the invasion.

+Several Russian energy oligarchs have died in unusual circumstances in recent months:

+- In May, a former Lukoil tycoon Alexander Subbotin died of heart failure, reportedly after seeking alternative treatment from a shaman.

+Lukoil is Russia's biggest private company.
+In its statement it said it was down to Maganov's managerial talent that it had evolved into one of the world's largest energy firms.

-Ravil Maganov took over as chairman of Lukoil's board two years ago.
-He began working for the private oil company in 1993.
+He began working for the private oil company in 1993 and took over as chairman two years ago.

-In May a former senior manager at Lukoil, Alexander Subbotin, reportedly died also under unusual circumstances.